DCC-BS/bentoml-vllm-llm/README.md

 The following options can be configured in .env file:

 - `HF_TOKEN`: Hugging Face API token.
 - `MODEL_ID`: The model ID of the Hugging Face model.
-Default to `mistralai/Mistral-7B-Instruct-v0.2`.
+Default to `neuralmagic/Meta-Llama-3.1-8B-Instruct-FP8`.
 - `MAX_TOKENS`: The maximum number of tokens to generate.
 Default to 1024.
+- `MAX_MODEL_LEN`: Model context length.
+If unspecified, will be automatically derived from the model config.
+Default to 8196.
 - `TIMEOUT`: The timeout for the inference in seconds.
 Default to 300.
 - `CONCURRENCY`: The number of concurrent requests to the inference server.
 Default to 256.
 - `GPU_COUNT`: The number of GPUs to use.
 Default to 1.
+For Models that require vRAM > 48GB, set this to 2 to use tensor parallel inference.
 - `KV_CACHE_TYPE`: The type of the key-value cache.
 Default to `fp8`.
+- `MAX_NUM_SEQS`: Maximum number of sequences per iteration.
+Can be used to reduce the number of concurrent requests in a batch.
+Defaults to 256.

 ## Run the BentoML Service